 image 41

-A third party worth mentioning for this election is the ‘Liberty Party’, a small group of Northerners who were against the expansion of slavery throughout the Western territories.
+A third party worth mentioning in this election is the ‘Liberty Party’, a small group of Northerners who were against the expansion of slavery throughout the Western territories.

-While the Liberty Party ran in 1840 on similar issues to end slavery expansion, the party only got .3% of the popular vote as the nation wasn’t too concerned about the issue.
-In 1844 all this talk of including Texas as a part of the U.S. as a slave state has gotten the party all fired up.
+While the Liberty Party ran in 1840 on similar issues, the party only got .3% of the popular vote as the nation wasn’t too concerned about slavery.
+In 1844, all this talk of including Texas as a slave state has gotten the Liberty Party all fired up.

-The Liberty Party decided to run the same candidate that they had in 1840 which was James Birney, who was a lawyer and abolitionist from Kentucky.
-With the Liberty Party’s support mainly coming from the North, many believe that this party might steal away some support from Northern states that would’ve voted for Clay…But was that the case?
-Well, let’s take a look at the results and find out.
+They ran with the same candidate that they had in 1840 in James Birney, a lawyer and abolitionist from Kentucky; With the Liberty Party’s support mainly coming from the North, many believed that they might steal away some voters that would’ve gone for Clay…But was that the case?

 The Election of 1844: The Results